willemverbuyst/willemverbuyst/docs.md

 ## What is this?

-Use puppeteer to collect the topics of your repos (on page one of the repositories page)
+Use puppeteer to collect the topics of your repos

 Use mustache for templating and generate badges dynamically